SDFIdk/gsearch/README.md

 ## Configuration

-Database connection is configured by suppling environment variables PGHOST, PGPORT, PGDATABASE, PGUSER and PGPASSWORD.
+Database connection is configured by suppling environment variables PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD and PGMAXPOOLSIZE.

 ## How to run as standalone

-> mvn spring-boot:run
+> PGHOST=localhost PGPORT=5432 PGDATABASE=gsearch PGUSER=postgres PGPASSWORD=postgres PGMAXPOOLSIZE=4 mvn spring-boot:run

 ## How to build/run with Docker